syncfusion-content/jsp-docs/jsp/PivotGrid/Olap-Grouping-Bar.md

 ![](Grouping-Bar_images/OlapGroupingbar.png)

-## Drag and Drop
+## Drag and drop

-You can alter the report on fly through drag-and-drop operation.
+You can alter the report on fly through the drag and drop operation.

 ![](Grouping-Bar_images/GBar_Olap.png)

-## Context Menu
+## Context menu

-You can also alter the report by using context menu.
+You can also alter the report by using the context menu.

 ![](Grouping-Bar_images/CMenu_Olap.png)

-## Searching Values
+## Searching values

-Search option available in Grouping Bar allows you to search a specific value that needs to be filtered from the list of values inside the filter pop-up window.
+The search option available in the grouping bar allows you to search a specific value that should be filtered from the list of values in the filter pop-up window.

 ![](Grouping-Bar_images/OlapFilterIcon.png)

 ![](Grouping-Bar_images/olapclientsearching.png)

-## Filtering Values
+## Filtering values

-Filtering option available in Grouping Bar allows you to select a specific set of values that needs to be displayed in the PivotGrid control.
-At least one value needed to be in checked state while filtering otherwise “Ok” button will be disabled.
+The filtering option available in the grouping bar allows you to select a specific set of values that should be displayed in the pivot grid control.
+At least, one value should be present in checked state while filtering, otherwise, the OK button will be disabled.

 ![](Grouping-Bar_images/OlapFiltericon.png)

 ![](Grouping-Bar_images/OlapFiltering.png)

-## Removing Field
+## Removing field

-Remove option available in the Grouping Bar allows you to completely remove a specific field from the PivotGrid control.
-Remove operation can be either achieved by clicking remove icon available inside each field or by dragging and dropping field out of Grouping Bar region.
+The remove option available in the grouping bar allows you to completely remove a specific field from the pivot grid control.
+The remove operation can be achieved by clicking the remove icon available in each field or by dragging and dropping the field out of the grouping bar region.

 ![](Grouping-Bar_images/OlapRemoveicon.png)